Language Camp in Spain

 - Spending money for souvenirs or snacks in Spain

-All students live with carefully selected local host families near the school – 10-20 minutes walking distance.
-Prospective host families undergo a rigorous screening process.
+All residences are located near the school – 10-20 minutes walking distance.
+Prospective hosts undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
-In order to qualify as a host family, the prospective hosts must:
+In order to qualify, the residence owners must:

 - Successfully pass a criminal background check